Andrew Westphal

 In September 2019, he was named in Mexico's Twenty20 International (T20I) squad for the men's tournament at the 2019 South American Cricket Championship.
 He made his T20I debut for Mexico, against Argentina, on 3 October 2019.

+In 2024, he was named in Mexico's Twenty20 International (T20I) squad for the men's tournament at the 2024 South American Cricket Championship in Argentina but due to injury had to withdraw from the squad.